BillMarkEg/udemy_Elasticsearch7/readme.md

 * this is also google style

 ### Lecture 40.
 N-Grams, Part 2
+Note that when we use text in search if only one word matches will be showen in result but in case of searcha as you type all words should be matched so its unique in this case ex when we search about  "brown b" in text => brown bear & brown man (noting that brown man will come last but it will come ) in search as you type => only brown bear
 * reindex

 ### Lecture 43.
 Importing Data with a Script